gkapfham/www.gregorykapfhammer-old.com/biography.md

 expertise in teaching was recognized when Allegheny College presented him with the [Thoburn Award for Excellence in Teaching](https://sites.allegheny.edu/alumni/award-recipients/#thoburn).
-As a leader of several software engineering teams, Kapfhammer creates useful educational [software]({{site.baseurl}}software/) tools that effectively support tasks such as project assessment and team formation.
+As a leader of software engineering teams, Kapfhammer creates useful educational [software]({{site.baseurl}}software/) tools that effectively support tasks such as project assessment and team formation.

 {% comment %} Summarize research service {% endcomment %}